MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

     // Give the cross title rewards
     var multiplier = unredeemedTitleIds.length;
     var actualRewards = {}; // MY_CROSS_TITLE_REWARDS is a global constant, so don't modify it or you'll mess up future calls
-    // Please note that the number of API calls that may be made from Cloud Script, as well as the total available processing time is limited,
+    // Please note that the number of API calls that may be made from CloudScript, as well as the total available processing time is limited,
     // and so the number of rewards should be as small as possible (only one VC, in this case) for (var eachKey in MY_CROSS_TITLE_REWARDS) {
         actualRewards[eachKey] = MY_CROSS_TITLE_REWARDS[eachKey] * multiplier;